E-Safety support if your children are home learning

 In school we use a filtering system to prevent children accessing inappropriate sites.
 We also have 'e-safety' activities to remind children of the importance of keeping themselves safe online.
 E-safety issues are embedded within the Computing curriculum and every year group acknowledges and encourages safe and sensible use of the internet and new technologies.

-We took part in ‘Safer Internet Day’ in February and all the classes enjoyed activities which raised awareness of e-safety.
+We take part in ‘Safer Internet Day’ in February every year and all the classes enjoy activities which raise awareness of e-safety.

 At home, sometimes children can be given unsupervised access to the Internet.
 This, potentially, allows them to access all kinds of society (both good and bad) and bring them virtually into their homes.

-WhatsApp has just announced a new age limit of 16.
+WhatsApp announced an age limit of 16.
 Nearly all other Social Media services require users to be at least 13 years of age to access and use their services.
-This includes Facebook, Twitter, Instagram, Pinterest and Snapchat.
+This includes Facebook, Twitter, Instagram, Pinterest, Snapchat and Tik Tok.
 YouTube requires account holders to be 18, but a 13-year-old can sign up with a parent's permission.
 The YouTube Terms of Service state that “the YouTube Website is not intended for children under 13”.

 Therefore, none of the children at Ferring CE School should be using these forms of social media as a way of communicating with friends.
 If they follow these guidelines they will avoid other significant worries that can present themselves as a result of misuse of social media.